JeyDotC/articles/Making django urls work by convention.md

 =====================================

-These days I've been looking at django framework, I need to learn it for my new job, so, while I was following de django tutorials I realized that for each method in my solution is necesary to configure a URL.
+These days I've been looking at django framework, I need to learn it for my new job, so, while following the django tutorials I realized that for each method in my solution is necesary to configure a URL.
 That's not bad at all as it allows the creation of user-friendly urls, but, I'm too lazy to spend my time creating a new line which almost certainly will be a copy